iosefmann/signal-chrome/README.md

 # Signal

 > This add-on is very early in development.
-The only thing that will happen is the idle icon will appear and Chrome might throw an error for bad Javascript.
+Before a Chrome web store release can be made, a number of fixes and optimisations need to be made.

 <table><tr><td><img src="https://raw.githubusercontent.com/joeymann/signal-chrome/master/images/idle128.png"</img> </td><td>SIGNAL</td></tr></table>